-- 19. Even if we were producing the best research in the world, it would have no impact unless people were engaging with it.
+- 19. Even if HEPI were producing the best research in the world, it would have no impact unless people were engaging with it.
 So it is crucial to consider the way in which we are likely to talk to others about your research during the entire writing process.
 For example, this means thinking throughout the writing process of what the press release on the report is likely to say when it appears. - 20.
 Policymakers often like to have their views confirmed by new evidence and data.
 Some HEPI reports will do this.
-But it is also important that we provide counter-intuitive evidence and challenging narratives where we believe policymakers or others are not following the evidence.
+But it is also important that we provide counter-intuitive evidence and challenging narratives where we believe policymakers or others are not following the evidence. - 21.
+HEPI authors should always write about the work of others with appropriate regard, even when challenging it.
+Once a piece has been accepted for publication by HEPI, authors are asked to consider how best to engage with any institutions or individuals mentioned substantively in their piece in order to avoid anyone being caught out unnecessarily at the time of publication.
+The HEPI staff team can help provide guidance on this, but it is generally the responsibility of the author to ensure those who can and should be tipped off in advance know what is coming.
+As HEPI is a forum for debate, not a lobby group, it may sometimes make sense to offer an institution or person a right-to-reply at or close to the time of publication via other HEPI channels.